brimdata/zed/docs/language/operators/summarize.md

 ```

 When multiple aggregate functions are specified, even without explicit field names,
-a record result is generated from the implied fields names of the functions:
+a record result is generated with field names implied by the functions:
 ```mdtest-command
 echo '1 2 3 4' | zq -z 'summarize avg(this),sum(this),count()' -
 ```